-Sunrise on the American Prairie Reserve bison handling facility at Sun Prairie.
+Sunrise on the American Prairie bison handling facility at Sun Prairie.

-As part of the American Prairie Reserve Bison Restoration program, the Reserve team periodically performs bison handlings on our deeded property.
+As part of the American Prairie Bison Restoration program, the reserve team periodically performs bison handlings on our deeded property.
 The latest bison handling in January involved more than 50 staff, volunteers, and scientists dedicated to bison conservation, and had several goals:

 - Because bison are classified as livestock by the Bureau of Land Management and state of Montana, a bison handling enables blood testing, fecal testing, tagging, and other management tools needed to comply with state and federal regulations.